Dr Anil Alexander

 His LinkedIn Profile can be found here.

-Oscar Forth is OWR’s Development Director.
+Oscar Forth is OWR’s CTO.
 He has extensive experience in gaming software development on multiple console and PC platforms and has created a unique cross-platform 3D engine.
 He has led the development of several speaker recognition R&D projects as well as doing R&D into microphone arrays.
 He is the driving force behind software product development and has a large number of products to his credit ranging from high performance PC applications, console and PC games, and specialist mobile applications

 Read more about the journey that brought Oscar to OWR here!